-It can be a struggle to adapt to the new format of teaching and learning.
-We don’t have all the answers but we are here to help you work out whether SIMTICS simulation-based modules might help your students to learn, practice and test their competence in performing healthcare procedures and skills.
-All online, no equipment needed.
+It can also be a struggle to adapt to the new format of teaching and learning.
+We don’t have all the answers here, but we can help you work out whether simulation-based modules might help your students to learn, practice and test their competence in performing healthcare procedures and skills.
+All online, no equipment needed, so a great way to supplement your students’ lab and clinical time.

-We’ve provided a few article links below that might be useful, but please feel free to contact us to discuss your challenges and needs.
-Email us at [email protected] or use the webchat facility on our website.
+We’ve provided a few article links below that might be useful, and there are more on this blog site so please browse.
+And feel free to contact us to discuss your challenges and needs.
+Email us or use the webchat facility on our website.
 We look forward to hearing from you!

 As Director* of the Clinical Medical Assistant (CMA) program at West Virginia Junior College (WVJC), Rayan Matthews is responsible for over 180 on-ground and online students across West Virginia, Ohio, and Pennsylvania.
 About two-thirds of the students are in the online program, which is growing rapidly, while the numbers in the residential program are dwindling.
 In late 2018 Rayan adopted the SIMTICS simulation-based product for her online CMA program, and she recently spoke with us about why she chose SIMTICS, her experience so far, and reactions from her students.